ulf-rodened/remarkable-basil/content/flu-faq.md

 ---
-title: Flu FAQ
+title: FAQ
 layout: page
 ---
-## Flu and immunity FAQ
+## FAQ

-## Medicinal mushrooms

-What types of medicinal mushrooms are there?
+WHAT TYPE OF MEDICINAL MUSHROOMS ARE THERE?

 Chaga has been used by traditional cultures for its health benefits, for hundreds of years.
 It grows high up on the bark of birch trees in the Eastern U.S. and Canada.
 This mushroom presents as a hardened, blackened, crusty formation, with the appearance of a bursting tumor on the trunk of a birch tree.
 Chaga’s most important components, betulinic acid and melano-glucan complexes are derived from the bark of the birch trees the fungus grows on.
-Chaga is traditionally used as a tea and is revered for its anti-cancer and digestive health benefits.[3](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-3-4261)
+Chaga is traditionally used as a tea and is revered for its anti-cancer and digestive health benefits.

-In his review of recent research, Hastings [4](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-4-4261) found that Chaga demonstrated hypoglycemic effects in mice, anti-inflammatory and pain relieving properties, reduced oxidative stress, anti-gene mutation properties, and inhibition of liver cancer cells [5](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-5-4261)
+In his review of recent research, Hastings found that Chaga demonstrated hypoglycemic effects in mice, anti-inflammatory and pain relieving properties, reduced oxidative stress, anti-gene mutation properties, and inhibition of liver cancer cells.

 References